written and posted by members of Lancashire Dead Good Poets' Society

 The book lay on the bedside table all winter.
 What was the point in looking at pictures of wildflowers during the winter?
 It had been raining non-stop and the ground was soddened, so she couldn’t even get out for a walk.
 But when spring came and the weather bucked up, she was determined to make the most of it.
 She’d try to identify as many wildflowers as she could on her walks.

-Soon the first primroses were pushing up their pale, yellow petals along shady banks, followed by delicate white, wood anemones.
+Soon the first primroses were pushing up their pale, yellow petals along shady banks, followed by delicate white wood anemones.
 There were carpets of celandines and bluebells amidst wild garlic, violets, and wild strawberry flowers.
 The boggy areas were awash with marsh marigolds.

 His letters were becoming less and less frequent.
 Maybe he was too busy, too caught up in his everyday life to find time to write.
-Or maybe the letters just went getting through.
+Or maybe the letters just weren't getting through.
 When a letter finally did arrive, it contained some lines from a poem called the Seafarer.

 ‘Sometimes I heard the song of the swan